arduino/help-center-content/content/About Arduino/Trademarks & Licensing/How-to-spot-a-counterfeit-Arduino.md

 * Quality control
 * Community management
 * Publishing tutorials
-* Make donations to other open-source projects
+* Making donations to other open-source projects
 * Hosting and maintaining websites and forums for millions of users

+Remember that technical support is provided **only** for official Arduino products.